monthol/Tesseract-5-Training/README.md

 #Training New Fonts with Tesseract 5
+Training with Tesseract requires it to be built from source, not the installer.
 ## Install Linux on Windows with WSL (Windows Subsystem for Linux)
-Open PowerShell or Windows Command Prompt in administrator mode by right-clicking and selecting "Run as administrator", enter the wsl --install command, then restart your machine.
+Open PowerShell or Windows Command Prompt in administrator mode by right-clicking and selecting "Run as administrator", enter the `wsl --install` command, then restart your machine.
 For more info, refer to [Microsoft](https://learn.microsoft.com/en-us/windows/wsl/setup/environment#set-up-your-linux-username-and-password).

 ```
 	wsl --install
 ```

-### Install
+## Install Tesseract
 Enter WSL from Powershell terminal, we are going to install tesseract on the root folder.
 Go to root folder with command

 ```
 	wsl
 	cd
 ```
-## Install Tesseract

 First updating sources, install all dependencies and training tools (copy/paste all and run in one go)

 ```